 This year the range of plantings will include pumpkin, brinjal (eggplant) and beans.
 They will continue to provide both food and additional income through the winter months.

-In the coming quarter, relief provisions will continue to be provided but will be further tailored to the needs of each family in the community.
+In the coming quarter, food relief provisions will continue to be provided but will be further tailored to the needs of each family in the community.
 Some families need a warmth Winter package through colder months while other farming families require different types of seeds for vegetables, rice, wheat and other cultivated crops.

 Our Partner is working with families to find out how we can best serve them.